 And, as in any federal criminal prosecution, aiding and abetting and/or conspiracy liability can result in equally crippling consequences.

-We have extensive experience defending people who have been charged with bank fraud and other white collar financial crimes in federal district court.
-Our lawyers excel in trial and appellate advocacy, and one of them is a former investment banker who holds an MBA.
-We work collaboratively and tirelessly on each and every federal criminal case to mount the best defense possible, whatever the circumstances may be.
+Our federal bank fraud attorneys have extensive experience defending people who have been charged with serious white collar financial crimes in federal district court.
+We work tirelessly on each and every federal criminal case to mount the best defense possible, whatever the circumstances may be.